 Aside from unpredictable disruptions like COVID-19, it’s rare for any business to operate at the same size for very long.
 As end users’ businesses grow, they may have to adapt an existing phone system to accommodate new lines for new employees or invest capital to purchase and maintain additional PBXs for a new office.

 With a cloud communications system, both service providers and their customers benefit from the ability to scale solution licenses up — or down — as needed.
 Service providers can avoid the risk of over, or under, purchasing by directly matching demand to product availability.
-Predictable margins means that pricing stability can be passed down to end users for an enhanced customer experience.
+Predictable margins mean that pricing stability can be passed down to end users for an enhanced customer experience.

 6. IT Sustainability with Automation